 Our study also showed risk of RTIs when adolescents were accompanied by adults in their trips but the effect size shows insignificant result.
 The previous study in Auckland showed protective effect of adult accompaniment but not significantly(4).
 The setting of two studies are different particularly the built environment of Karachi versus Auckland are poles apart for pedestrians.
-In Univariate analysis, adolescents’ accompaniment with adults/parents shows protective association but it was not significant.
+In unadjusted analysis, adolescents’ accompaniment with adults/parents shows protective association but it was not significant.

-The other two variables that were significantly associated with RTIs were time to reach school and gender.
-Time to reach school was seen to be associated with RTIs if it was between 31 to 45 min.
+The other two variables that were significantly associated with RTIs were the time to reach school and gender.
+The time to reach school was seen to be associated with RTIs if it was between 31 to 45 min.

-This seems logical as long time duration means more road exposure time in risky road environment.
+This seems logical as longer time means more road exposure in the risky road environment.
 All the other categories of time also shown risk but not significantly.

-More boys had more share of injuries and this is not a surprise finding particularly in setting of Karachi.
-In a local context, generally boys take care of chores outside home (11).
-Previous study in India, showed boys had more road trips than girls (5, 12).
+More boys had RTI, but this is not a surprising finding in the setting of Karachi.
+In this context, boys generally take care of chores outside home (11).
+In the previous study in India boys had more road trips than girls (5, 12).
 Adolescent boys get parents licensing for many activities compared to girls.
 Boys also show less risk perception than girls in general as well as in roads (13).
-All of these gender differences could explain increase risky behaviors and the frequency of RTIs among boys.

 Limitations

 There are limitations in this study.
-First of all, the association between injury and independent mobility should not be confused with temporality due to cross sectional design of the study.
+First of all, the association between injury and independent mobility should not be confused with temporality due to the cross sectional design of the study.
 Not only the study design but the temporality cannot be gauged due to difference in the time reference for measurement of outcome and exposures.
 RTI was asked for “ever in lifetime of adolescents” while the exposures were the current status of adolescents.

 Second, the sample size calculation was based on original study question of prevalence of various commuting modes to schools, but it does not address the question of whether the sample size is enough for our planned analysis.
 The most data heavy analysis of this study is the multivariable logistic regression.
 According to some simulation studies, one needs at least 10, but maybe as many as 25 or more, events (participants with the outcome, in this case RTI) per parameter in the model, and at least as many non-events(14).
 In our case, we have 12 parameters (minus reference categories) meaning that one would need 120 events if we use the 10 events per parameter (EPV) rule of thumb and at least as many non-events to have some confidence in your estimated effect sizes.
 You have 266 events, and 1001 non-events, so that covers it.
 If I however want 25 EPV then I would need 300 events, and we don’t have that many but close to that.